pauljang3/HomeLab/README.md

   2. Navigated to the folder containing the script and the names file.
   3. Ran the script to generate user accounts.

-### 8. Set Up a Client Machine
+### 8. Creating a Client Machine
+I set up a second VM for the client machine:
 - Created `CLIENT1` using a Windows 10 Pro ISO.
 - **Network Configuration**: Set the network adapter to the internal network.
 - Renamed the PC to `CLIENT1`.
 - Joined the domain: `mydomain.com`.

-### 9. Verify Client-Server Integration
+### 9. Testing the Setup
-- Verified that all domain users could log in to `CLIENT1`.
+Finally, I verified the setup by logging into CLIENT1 with various domain user accounts to ensure everything was working as expected.

 ---

 ## Outcome
-Successfully configured a homelab environment with a functional domain controller, DHCP, NAT, and automated user account creation.
-This setup provides a platform for future testing and learning that I can continue to build on.
+The homelab is now fully operational, featuring a Domain Controller, DHCP, NAT, and automated user account management.
+This project has provided me with a solid foundation for experimenting with networking and domain administration, and I’m excited to keep building on it.